vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ![step3b](../img/screenshot_275c.png)

- After you have completed this form, a confirmation email with a verification code will be sent.
+ After you have completed this form, a confirmation e-mail with a verification code will be sent.
 Copy and paste such code and click on the "verify" button.

 ![step3b](../img/screenshot_275d.png)

-After your accound is verified, you will be presented with a page like this.
-Click on "Continue" to finalize the registration process.
+After your account is verified, you will be presented with the page below.
+Click on "Continue" to finalize the sign up process.

 ![step3b](../img/screenshot_275e.png)